FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 2. Change to your project folder.

->> **Note: If you are already on the `/home/project` folder, please skip this step.**
+> **Note: If you are already on the `/home/project` folder, please skip this step.**

 ```
 cd /home/project
 ```
-{: codeblock}

 3. Clone the git repository that contains the artifacts needed for this lab.

 ```
 git clone https://github.com/ajp-io/patient-ui.git
 ```
-{: codeblock}

 <img src="images/clone.jpg"/> <br>

 4. Change to the directory for this lab.

 ```
 cd patient-ui
 ```
-{: codeblock}

 5. List the contents of this directory to see the artifacts for this lab.

 ```
 ls
 ```
-{: codeblock}

-# Build the health app
+::page{title="Build the health app"}

-To begin, we will build and deploy the web front end for the health app.
+Let's build and deploy the web front end for the health app.

-1. Open the Dockerfile from the file explorer.

-2. Dockerfile incorporates a more advanced strategy called multi-stage builds, so feel free to read more about that [here](https://docs.docker.com/develop/develop-images/multistage-build/).
+Dockerfile incorporates a more advanced strategy called multi-stage builds, so feel free to read more about that [here](https://docs.docker.com/develop/develop-images/multistage-build/)

-Complete the Dockerfile with the necessary Docker commands to build and push your image.
+1. Open the Dockerfile from its last saved or downloaded location in File Explorer.
 The path to this file is `patient-ui/Dockerfile`.

+2. Complete the Dockerfile with the necessary Docker commands to build and push your image.

 <details>
-<summary>Hint!</summary>
+<summary>Tip!</summary>
 The FROM instruction initializes a new build stage and specifies the base image that subsequent instructions will build upon.<br>
 The COPY command enables us to copy files to our image. <br>
 The COPY command enables us to copy files to our image. <br>